back

 A u64 wraparound in KVM's dirty-ring bounds check lets a userspace VMM drive an out-of-bounds index into the per-memslot reverse-map array.
 The rmap array lives in vmalloc address space, so the access lands inside the preceding guard page and faults before any value is loaded.
 The result is a deterministic host-kernel DoS.
 This writeup walks the bounds check, the wraparound, and why the vmalloc guard page closes the door cleanly enough that nothing downstream is reachable.

-The bug is that the kernel also reads the slot and offset fields back from the ring during reset — after the VMM has had a chance to overwrite them with values the kernel never wrote.
+During reset, the kernel reads slot and offset back from the ring after the VMM has had a chance to overwrite them.

 // virt/kvm/dirty_ring.c:125-126 -- kvm_dirty_ring_reset